 The trading price of our common stock has been volatile and may continue to be volatile in the future.
 Factors such as announcements of fluctuations in our or our competitors' operating results or clinical or scientific results, fluctuations in the trading prices or business prospects of our competitors and collaborators, changes in our prospects, particularly with respect to sales of Soliris, and market conditions for biopharmaceutical stocks in general could have a significant impact on the future trading prices of our common stock and our convertible senior notes.
 In particular, the trading price of the common stock of many biopharmaceutical companies, including ours, has experienced extreme price and volume fluctuations, which have at times been unrelated to the operating performance of the companies whose stocks were affected.
 This is due to several factors, including general market conditions, sales of Soliris, the announcement of the results of our clinical trials or product development and the results of our efforts to obtain regulatory approval for our products.
-In particular, between January 1, 2008 and March 31, 2011, the closing sales price of our common stock fluctuated from a low of \$25.49 per share to a high of \$99.73 per share.
+In particular, between January 1, 2008 and June 30, 2011, the closing sales price of our common stock fluctuated from a low of \$12.25 per share to a high of \$52.19 per share, as reported after giving effect to the forward two-for-one stock split effected on May 20, 2011.
 While we cannot predict our future performance, if our stock price continues to fluctuate in a wide range, an investment in our common stock may result in considerable uncertainty for an investor.